-There are daily opportunities for boarders to take part in a variety of activities and although a lot of them are music based there are opportunities for sport and other interests.
+There are daily opportunities for boarders to take part in a variety of activities and although a lot of them are music based during the day, the evening allows opportunities for a wide variety of co-curricular activities and outings.
 Students are actively encouraged to become involved and Houses keep a careful eye out for those students who are either overloading themselves or who are not making the most of opportunities that are on offer.
 There is a weekend programme consisting of a Saturday morning music programme followed by various sporting and social activities, as well as the opportunity for rest and relaxation.